idptools/dodo/README.md

 ### Backbone reconstruction (`--backbone` / `--no-backbone`)

-By default DODO places **N, C and O** on the rebuilt regions, inferred from the alpha carbons alone — four consecutive alpha carbons largely determine where the peptide unit between the middle two sits, and DODO looks that up in a table measured from 100 frames of all-atom IDR simulation, then settles each unit's one remaining degree of freedom against bond angles, clashes and φ/ψ together.
+By default DODO places **N, C and O** on the rebuilt regions, inferred from the alpha carbons alone — consecutive alpha carbons largely determine where the peptide unit between them sits, and DODO looks that up in a table measured from 100 frames of all-atom IDR simulation, then settles each unit's one remaining degree of freedom against bond angles, clashes and φ/ψ together.
+The lookup is keyed on **five** alpha carbons (both pseudo-dihedrals flanking the unit), which is measurably better than the four-carbon form it replaced: held out, C improves 5.1% and N 3.8%, each with a paired 95% confidence interval excluding zero.
 Pass `--no-backbone` (or `backbone=False` in the API) for alpha-carbon-only output.

 Held out properly — table rebuilt from 80 frames, scored on the 20 it had never seen, 3,643
 residues: